-Wrike is known for being one of the most flexible around — sometimes more flexible than we ourselves realize.
+Wrike is known for being one of the most flexible enterprise project management systems around — sometimes more flexible than we ourselves realize.
 Our customers are pretty creative with how they use Wrike, so we asked them to share their best tips and tricks.

 Check out the unique ways Wrikers are taking advantage of our tool, and you might just discover a new, implementable Wrike hack for your team.